The tooth pulling scene in the original 1979 run and the 2005 revival.

 Judge Turpin's version of Johanna is sometimes cut...and for good reason.
 A horror-thriller musical about serial killers and cannibalism is disturbing enough but Turpin flogging himself to get rid of the impure thoughts about his ward and having a frigging orgasm because of it takes it to a whole new level.

-Judge Turpin, in a terrifying owl mask, raping Lucy as his group of socialites simply watch an laugh, along with the Beadle making a sick grin.
+Judge Turpin, in a terrifying owl mask, raping Lucy as his group of socialites simply watch and laugh, along with the Beadle making a sick grin.
 And unlike most performances of the musical, you can hear her screams as everything is going on.
 It's widely considered to be even scarier than the abundance of violence.
 "Poor thing", indeed.

 ALL OF THE THROAT SLITTING SCENES!
 Unlike the stage show, which use clearly harmless stage trickery, this movie loves getting up close to the victim's throats as Todd really digs his razor in, blood splattering everywhere, complete with nauseating sound-effects to make it extra-visceral.
 The worst is Pirelli's: the pained gurgling noises really sell it.
+Even leaving aside the gruesome ways they're murdered, it's horrifying to see so many innocent men be killed in rapid succession, not for anything they've done but because they got caught up in a madman's revenge upon the world.

 The beggar woman's capacity for this was ramped right up for the movie.